-- Peavey Vyper features 20W of power built into a box measuring 16 x 16.5 x 8.25 and weighting 17.4 lbs.
+Peavey Vyper features 20W of power built into a box measuring 16 x 16.5 x 8.25 and weighing 17.4 lbs.
 Although it can be a bit overwhelming at first, this is perhaps one of the most versatile amps around this price range, and it can offer you so much if you just get past that first shock.
-Of course, for some people this is exactly what they want – a sort of a command board which allows for total control over the sound, but for a sizable group out there it will probably be a bit too much.
+Of course, for some people, this is exactly what they want – a sort of a command board which allows for total control over the sound, but for a sizable group out there it will probably be a bit too much.

-- Peavey Vypyr also has a built-in looper, tap tempo, and a chromatic tuner.
-If you don’t know what a looper is, in short it basically allows you to record a short sequence of you playing the guitar, and then repeat that to you in a loop.
+Peavey Vypyr also has a built-in looper, tap tempo, and a chromatic tuner.
+If you don’t know what a looper is, in short, it basically allows you to record a short sequence of you playing the guitar, and then repeat that to you in a loop.
 This is enormously practical for the people who wanna work on their improvisation skills, as well as anyone wanting to grasp the feeling of playing together with someone.

 Who should buy the Vypyr

-The target group here is pretty obvious – people who want total control of their sound, and achieving it without using a ton of different effect pedals.
+The target group here is pretty obvious – people who want total control of their sound and achieving it without using a ton of different effect pedals.
 With the built-in looper, metronome, and tuner, this amp is pretty much perfect for people who simply want a small guitar amp with effects.
 Given that you are not too worried about sounding the best you can, it can even possibly became your long-term amp.

-For the near end we left something that incorporates all the things that a guitarist would ever need from an amp, whether he or she is just starting out, or the person is already well experienced in both recognizing the good sound and being able to actually play the instrument.
-Marshall MG30CFX is actually big enough so that people wont laugh at you for having a cigar box for an amp.
+For the near end, we left something that incorporates all the things that a guitarist would ever need from an amp, whether he or she is just starting out, or the person is already well experienced in both recognizing the good sound and being able to actually play the instrument.
+Marshall MG30CFX is actually big enough so that people won’t laugh at you for having a cigar box for an amp.

-- As far as the effects you’ll get to play around with reverb, chorus, flanger, phaser, delay, and octave effects – which is basically more than enough to achieve almost any type of sound, or at least get somewhere close to it.
+As far as the effects you’ll get to play around with reverb, chorus, flanger, phaser, delay, and octave effects – which is basically more than enough to achieve almost any type of sound, or at least get somewhere close to it.
 The amp is built solid, and it really does deliver in all aspects as we would expect from something that that has Marshall written on it.
-As for inputs, on the front panel you’ll find Aux in, headphones jack, and foot-controller input.
-This means that you can actually use this amp while standing on-stage, and control all the effects with the pedal (which unfortunately does not come with the package).
+As for inputs, on the front panel, you’ll find Aux in, headphones jack, and a foot-controller input.
+This means that you can actually use this amp while standing on-stage and control all the effects with the pedal (which unfortunately does not come with the package).
 It also has a built-in tuner, which is obviously very useful.

-- Where it perhaps lack in number of effects when compared to some of the amps on this list, the Marshall compensates in the quality of the sound that it delivers.
+Where it perhaps lacks in the number of effects when compared to some of the amps on this list, the Marshall compensates in the quality of the sound that it delivers.
 Guess the thing that we would like to point out here is that this is the only amp on this list that made us get somewhat close that that feeling of having a huge amp stack at our disposal.